Gayathriv10/First-Aid-Chatbot/README.md

 ## 🩺 Dr.Aidy – First Aid Chatbot
 The First Aid Chatbot (Dr.Aidy) is a bilingual (English/Tamil) chatbot built using Streamlit, designed to provide instant first aid guidance based on user queries.
-It integrates Gemini AI for intelligent responses and uses a local JSON dataset as a fallback for accuracy and speed.
+It integrates AI for intelligent responses and uses a local JSON dataset as a fallback for accuracy and speed.

 ## Key Features:

-- Instant First Aid Advice
+🔥 Instant First Aid Advice

-- English and Tamil Language Support
+🗣️ English and Tamil Language Support

-- AI Integrated
+🧠 AI Integrated

-- Local JSON Fallback for Fast & Reliable Responses
+📦 Local JSON Fallback for Fast & Reliable Responses

-- Responsive & Mobile Friendly
+📱 Responsive & Mobile Friendly

-- Easy to Expand & Customize
+🧩 Easy to Expand & Customize

-- Fast Processing##
+⚡ Fast Processing##

 ## Set your API key: